gentics/mesh-silex-example/README.md

 ### Run with Apache

 Alternatively you can also deploy the PHP example on your Apache Webserver installation.
-You may use the provided site configration file ```mesh-demo.conf``` for your apache.
+You may use the provided site configuration file ```mesh-demo.conf``` for your apache.